t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 A collection can be used to combine multiple resources together by providing resources that consist of set of (often partial) representations of resources, called items, and links to resources.
 The collection resource also defines hypermedia controls for managing and searching the items in the collection.

-Examples of the collection pattern in RESTful IoT systems include the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, CoAP pub/sub broker {{?I-D.ietf-core-coap-pubsub}}, and resource discovery via ".well-known/core".
+Examples of the collection pattern in RESTful IoT systems include the CoRE Resource Directory {{RFC9176}}, CoAP pub/sub broker {{?I-D.ietf-core-coap-pubsub}}, and resource discovery via ".well-known/core".
 Collection+JSON {{CollectionJSON}} is an example of a generic collection Media Type.

 ## Calling a Procedure